zulekhan/intro_final_f24/README.md

 ## **Overview:**

-You are tasked with updating and syncing the repository with your information. (factual or fictional).
+You are tasked with updating and syncing the repository with updated information. (factual or fictional).

 ## **Objective:**